Ahmed-Eloraby/Ahmed-Eloraby/README.md

 - 👋 Hi, I’m @Ahmed-Eloraby
 - 🌱 I’m currently learning how to be a data scientist and software engineer
-- I currentky using github to learn more about version control and to calloborate with my colleagues in our orojrcts
+- I am currently using github to learn more about version control and to calloborate with my colleagues in our orojrcts
 - 📫 you can reach me via email: ahmed.eloraby3547@gmail.com

 <!---